 May 10, 2006 - Daniel Biechele is sentenced to 15 years in prison, with 11 years suspended, to be followed by three years of probation.

-September 20, 2006 - Rhode Island Attorney General Patrick Lynch announces that Michael and Jeffrey Derderian will enter no-contest pleas to 100 involuntary manslaughter counts each.
+September 20, 2006 - Rhode Island Attorney General Patrick Lynch announces that Michael and Jeffrey Derderian will enter no-contest pleas to 100 counts of involuntary manslaughter each.
 Under the deal, Michael Derderian will be sentenced to four years in prison and three years on probation, with the rest of a 15-year sentence suspended, Lynch said.
-Jeffery Derderian won't go to prison at all -- his 10-year sentence will be suspended, although he faces three years of probation and 500 hours of community service.
+Jeffery Derderian won't go to prison -- his 10-year sentence will be suspended, although he faces three years of probation and 500 hours of community service.

 September 5, 2007 - A tentative settlement is reached in a lawsuit between relatives of victims of the night club fire and a group of defendants that includes a manufacturer of soundproofing material, a manufacturer of pyrotechnics, an alarm company, and the company that leased the building to the night club owners.
 An attorney for the families states the settlement is dependent on the court appointment of someone to distribute the settlement money.